 One Piece is a manga by Eiichiro Oda, a famous mangaka from Japan.
 The manga began serialization in Shueisha’s Weekly Shonen Jump in 1997, and an anime adaptation began in 1999, two years later.

 One Piece follows the story of Monkey D Luffy, a boy who aims to become the King of the Pirates.

 Luffy accidentally eats a Devil Fruit that grants him a rubbery body in exchange for his ability to swim.
 Ten years later, Luffy sets off to sea to find his own crew and find the legendary treasure of the former Pirate King, Gol D. Roger, known as the One Piece.

 In my opinion, two things will need to happen for Luffy to defeat Kaido:

-Secondly What does gum gum-fruit awakened look like?
+Secondly, what does gum gum-fruit awaken look like?
 It’s hard to say, but I think we can use Katakuri as the best example since his mochi mochi-fruit is certainly the closest to Luffy’s devil fruit abilities we’ve seen.

 That said, turning the area around him into rubber probably accomplishes two important things that Luffy has had to overcome as a rubber human without it: first, being able to bounce around and use his inertia.